The Queen of Mean in The Deception

-Sometimes the villains I create are downright disturbing.
+Sometimes the villains I create in my contemporary romance novels are downright disturbing.
 Maggie Andrews certainly fits the description.
 She’s the woman readers love to hate in The Deception.

 Every morning Maggie likes to grab a second cup of coffee and catch up on her email.
-Then one fateful she borrows Scott’s laptop, and her life will take an unexpected turn.
-She’ll accidentally discover that Scott has a second email account.
-Her curiosity gets the better of her and she hacks her way in, only to discover something she never wanted to know.
-Her heart breaks, but whatever sympathy readers may feel for her will be short lived.
-A darker side of Maggie quickly emerges as she hatches a plan for revenge that will have potentially deadly consequences.
+That is, until one fateful morning when she borrows Scott’s laptop.
+She’ll accidentally discover something she never wanted to know, and her heart will break.
+However, whatever sympathy readers may feel for her will be short lived.
+A darker side of Maggie will quickly emerge as she hatches a twisted plan for revenge which, in the end, will have potentially deadly consequences.

-Maggie is a fictitious character not inspired by anyone I’ve encountered in real-life.
-(Thank goodness.)
-She’s a spiteful woman who’s incapable of forgiveness, even after those who have wronged her have admitted it and apologized for their transgressions.
+Maggie is purely fictitious character.
+While not inspired by any specific individual, many of us have undoubtedly encountered people like her.
+Maggie is a spiteful woman who’s incapable of forgiveness, even after those who have wronged her have apologized.
 She’s also the personification of the concept that two wrongs never make a right.
-That’s why readers love to hate her.
+This is why readers love to hate her.